mk-pmb/nodemcu-build-as-github-action/docs/luac_cross.md

 The most reliable choice is to provide config files with the exact same content as the effective configs used for the firmware build.
 However, sometimes this would be overly complicated.
-A a close enough approximation might work as well — or, of course, might cause subtle bugs far in the future, when you've long forgotten this warning. ;-)
+A close enough approximation might work as well — or, of course, might cause subtle bugs far in the future, when you've long forgotten this warning. ;-)